 As a result, the Public Justice Center identifies cases on appeal that have the potential for accomplishing systemic change of the legal and social systems that create or permit injustice.
 We represent individuals whose cases can reform the law and write friend-of-the-court briefs (also known as amicus briefs) in appeals to help judges understand the impact of their decisions on people with low-incomes and communities of color.
 Our work has influenced decisions related to eviction, police accountability, debt collection, and workers’ rights, among others.

-The work of the Appellate Advocacy Project is greatly enhanced by the Francis D. Murnaghan, Jr. Appellate Advocacy Fellowship, a living memorial to the late judge of the U.S. Court of Appeals for the Fourth Circuit.
-An annual Fellowship is awarded to a lawyer who has served as a judicial clerk and is committed to working in public interest law. www.murnaghanfellowship.org
+The project is staffed by the Francis D. Murnaghan, Jr. Appellate Advocacy Fellow.
+This annual Fellowship is awarded to a lawyer who has served as a judicial clerk and is committed to working in public interest law.

 A few of the cases where PJC arguments shaped the courts’ decisions